STAMP-project/confampl-usecases-output/activeeon/README.md

 # CAMP Result with Proactive configuration for database support

-## Generate and execute configurations:
+## Generate and execute configurations
 - To checkout out how Camp is used and adapted for Proactive configuration, please follow the configuration steps as described in the [Readme file](CAMP_Configuration/README.md).
 The generated configurations are as below:
 <img src="CAMP_Configuration/out/Configurations.png"  align="center"